addiscent/vagrant-ruby-rails/README.md

 After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate an obvious error.

-If the build does not complete successfully, see the section at near the end of this document titled, "If _The Build_ Fails".
+If you believe _The Build_ did not complete successfully, see the section near the end of this document titled, "If _The Build_ Fails".

 After the build completes successfully, the last build message reads :